electric-sql/electric/docs/usage/data-access/shapes.md

 The [`sync`](../../api/clients/typescript.md#sync-method) function resolves to an object containing a promise:

 1. the first `sync()` promise resolves when the shape subscription has been confirmed by the server (the sync service)
-2. the second `synced` promise resolves when the data in the shape has fully synced onto the local device
+2. the second `synced` promise resolves when the initial data load for the shape has synced onto the local device

 ```tsx
 // Resolves once the shape subscription